 In an emergency situation, you often times don’t have any time to think, only react, which is why the top tactical pens can do a lot more than write in the rain, it can save your life!

-What is our number one choice for tactical pen?
+What is our number one choice for the best tactical pen?

 Tactical pens often times have other features which make them a multi-functional device.
 Ever find yourself handcuffed?
 Some tactical pens come with a hidden handcuff key built in.
 Other tactical pens will feature specialized grips and other features such as lights and lasers.

-The secondary function of the best tactical pens are the self-defence features.
-A tactical pen is made out of heavy duty materials, typically aircraft grade aluminum.
+The secondary function of the best tactical pens are the self-defense features.
+A tactical pen is made out of heavy-duty materials, typically aircraft grade aluminum.
 Aluminum will ensure that the pen does not bend, crack or fracture on impact which is an important feature in the case you ever need to use it.
 Much like the best tactical flashlights, they go through a coating process known as anodizing which strengthens the top layers of the aluminum

 Internally, the best tactical pens vary as to what type of ink they use.
 Generally, finding replacement ink isn’t too difficult as the biggest brands tend to cater to tactical pens.

-Gerber Impromptu Tactical Pen is one of our all time favorite tactical pens, the Gerber Impromptu is a fantastic multi-functional pen designed for those who want to be prepared in an unexpected scenario.
+Gerber Impromptu Tactical Pen is one of our all-time favorite tactical pens, the Gerber Impromptu is a fantastic multi-functional pen designed for those who want to be prepared for an unexpected scenario.
 Made with a machine steel body the Impromptu will be one of the heavier pens you ever end up holding in your hand.